terminusdb/terminusdb-tutorials/getting_started/python-client/lesson_5.md

 `$ tdbpy exportcsv --filename exported_employees.csv Employee`

-Inspect [exported_employees.csv](exported_employees.csv) and it look just as what we expected.
-All 5 employees information is there.
+We'll quickly inspect [exported_employees.csv](exported_employees.csv) and can see it looks good.
+Information for all 5 employees is there.

-But now, we want to only want the members of the IT team to be export in a CSV, we will have to do a bit of query.
-Let's try using the `-q` options with `tdbpy alldocs`
+Say we want to export only members of the IT team in a CSV, we have to do a bit of query.
+Let's try using the `-q` option with `tdbpy alldocs`

 ```
 $ tdbpy alldocs --type Employee -q team=it